 How employee stipends can help you offer better benefits

-In addition to health benefits, you should offer your employees a range of benefits that support their increasing financial needs.
+In addition to health benefits, you should offer your employees a wide range of benefits that support their increasing financial needs.

 Other than the health and wellness stipends we’ve already discussed, let’s look at some popular additional benefits you can offer with stipends.